jatofg/nawa/README.md

 For building the docs, doxygen must be installed.
 However, you can also [access the docs online](https://www.tobiasflaig.eu/nawa/docs/).

-### Clone, build, and install fastcgi++

-Installing fastcgi++ manually is not necessary anymore.
-A modified and reduced variant [fcgilite](https://github.com/jatofg/fastcgipp) is automatically downloaded while configuring your project using `cmake` (see below).
-If your IDE supports CMake, the fastcgi++ headers should be recognized automatically.

 ### Clone, build, and install NAWA